-If parents have learned anything in the past couple of years, it’s that teaching children is way harder than we thought — and man, do our kids’ teachers deserve recognition this Teacher’s Appreciation Week.
-Teachers have been managing a lot more than they normally would, and making it all look easy.
+If parents have learned anything in the past few years, it’s that teaching children is way harder than we thought — and man, do our kids’ teachers deserve recognition this Teacher Appreciation Week.
+Teachers manage a ton, and make it all look easy.
 So how do we show them our undying appreciation with the right gifts?
 What do we get them and how much do we spend?
 This is never an easy answer.

 It’s about that time (again) to think about these things, because Teacher Appreciation Week is May 8-12 this year.
 Luckily, we spoke with some helpful teachers to get the lowdown on school gifting (real talk: They have enough scented candles).
 The consensus was that gift cards are your best bet.
 And we got Sharon Schweitzer, an international etiquette and modern manners expert, to weigh in with her own handy guide to school gift-giving.
 (And note: This guide was initially written with winter holiday giving in mind, but it applies just as well to Teacher Appreciation Week and end-of-school-year giving.)

 Read on for the truth about teacher gifts — and happy giving!

 Our mission at SheKnows is to empower and inspire women, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.

 What to give teachers